 On the suspension, we deviated from the usual applications and specified a new kit from Bilstein.
 Out front, height-adjustable B8 5100 struts were used, and in the rear, 5100 shocks were paired with a custom Deaver spring pack.
 This suspension easily handles the weight of accessories, while still providing a comfortable ride.
 The amount of lift was tuned to 2 inches, which provided room for Cooper Discoverer S/T Maxx 255/85R16 tires.
 At 33 inches in diameter, this size allows for additional ground clearance and flotation but did not necessitate fender trimming.
 To keep with the stealthy appearance, the factory wheels were powder coated black.
 To air up the tires and operate trail tools, an Extreme Outback Products ExtremeAire Endura compressor was fitted, and air lines were plumbed to both the front and rear bumpers.
 A Warn recovery kit was selected, and a set of four Maxtrax were mounted to the Eezi-Awn K9 roof rack.

 The primary goal of this project was off-the-grid camping, providing self-sufficiency for days or weeks in the field, even under adverse weather conditions.
 This required a camper module to allow for above-ground sleeping, which can be a distinct advantage on muddy and rocky terrain.
 For this, we worked with AT Overland Equipment in Prescott, Arizona, to build one of their new Habitat truck toppers.
-Constructed primarily from aluminum, the canopy is both lightweight and durable, and all individual panels are replaceable.
+The truck top is constructed primarily from aluminum, the canopy is both lightweight and durable, and all individual panels are replaceable.
 The unique design opens rearward, providing a massive awning and covered entry into the back of the truck.
 This overhang also serves as a queen-size bed with a comfortable mattress and gear loft.
 The tent is a collaborative design between Cam Brensinger of Nemo Equipment and Mario Donovan of AT Overland.
 Made from heavy-duty canvas, the tent has numerous windows and a high-quality feel.
 It has proven to be completely waterproof and able to endure high winds.
 The last step with the topper was to paint it factory gray to match the vehicle.

 Front Runner Wolf Packs abound, and are perfect for storing camping gear inside.